-I’d like to share with you a few highlights from a recent trip to Mexico City, the world’s largest Spanish-speaking city, in what I hope will become a series documenting Mexico’s variegated cuisines.
+I’d like to share with you a few highlights from my own Mexico City food tour.
+The hope is that it will become a series documenting Mexico’s variegated cuisines, and thus inspiring travel to less-visited regions.

 Green chorizo, what?!
-Yes, chorizo verde was something I only discovered at a brunch buffet two years ago in the Mexican capital.
 Hailing from the city of Toluca in the state of Mexico (the latter of which surrounds Mexico City on three sides), chorizo verde consists of pork, and mix of herbs, spices, and chilies.
-Standard chorizo – the reddish one given a smokiness by the cayenne pepper (pimentón) – is quite filling, so the green version allows one to…eat even more.
-That’s my experience, anyway!
+Standard chorizo is the reddish one given a smokiness by the cayenne pepper (pimentón), so the green version is a nice change from the repetitive red chorizo flavor.

-Chorizo verde is not one of the more common street food options, but keep a look out for it if you want an herbal, slightly lighter take on its Iberian cousin.
+However, chorizo verde is not one of the more common street food options.
+That’s why you might want to keep a look out for it if you want an herbal, slightly lighter take on its Iberian cousin.

 It’s easy to get distracted by the deliciousness surrounding you in a place like Mexico, yet even in that lofty position, there exist stand-outs: